paulczar/gcp-lb-tags/README.md

 2018/06/14 21:41:40 need to add instance "https://www.googleapis.com/compute/v1/projects/pgtm-XXX/zones/us-central1-a/instances/vm-55fb5210-58bd-4427-6b85-7dc815d13f12" to target pool
 2018/06/14 21:41:40 need to add [0xc42029aa00] and delete [] from targetpool
 ```

+## Thanks

+Thanks to the author of https://github.com/pires/consul-lb-gce (also Apache licensed) for usable snippets of code for dealing with
+various google cloud resources.